CodeYourFuture/syllabus/docs/react/week-2/lesson.md

 buttonElement.addEventListener("click", logWhenClicked);
 ```

-We still need to listen events in React, but event handlers are set up in a slightly different way ([interactive example](https://codesandbox.io/s/event-handlers-cc3h7?file=/src/ClickLogger.js)):
+We still need to listen to events in React, but event handlers are set up in a slightly different way ([interactive example](https://codesandbox.io/s/event-handlers-cc3h7?file=/src/ClickLogger.js)):

 ```js
 function ClickLogger() {